Cooking Roulette

 Tea themed event concept - a feature for Merge Mansion

-This case study showcases my design process for Cooking Roulette, a cozy, tea themed event concept for Merge Mansion.
-Players spin to collect ingredients, mix them into tea blends, and claim rewards through a warm, polished, and tactile interface designed to feel like a real in game event.
+This case study explores the design process behind Cooking Roulette, a cozy, tea themed limited-time event concept for Merge Mansion.
+The feature is built around a warm, polished interface designed to feel like a real in-game event, where players spin to collect ingredients, mix them into tea blends, and claim rewards.

-To give the feature its own identity, I decided to introduce the teapot as the central interactive element, a friendly, cozy metaphor that fit naturally within the Merge Mansion universe.
-The teapot became the heart of the experience, representing both the player’s progress and the magical act of “mixing” ingredients.
+To give the feature its own identity, I introduced the teapot as the central interactive element, a friendly, cozy metaphor that fits naturally within the game's universe.
+The teapot became the heart of the experience, representing both player progression and the magical act of "mixing" ingredients.

-Players spin to collect ingredients, mix them by spending energy, and unlock unique tea blends and rewards.
-The deliverables included full wireframes, UI layouts, animation states, and reward moments.
+Players spin to collect ingredients, spend energy to mix them, and unlock unique tea blends and rewards.
+The deliverables included full user flows, wireframes, UI layouts, animation states, and reward moments.

 Design Goals

-Design anchors for Cooking Roulette, aligned to Merge Mansion’s cozy visual language.
+Design anchors for Cooking Roulette, aligned to Merge Mansion's visual language.

-- Create a warm, cozy, and collectible interface inspired by Merge Mansion’s visual world.
+- Create a warm, and cozy, interface inspired by Merge Mansion's visual world.

-- Balance clarity and delight, guiding players naturally from spin → mix → reward.
+- Guide players naturally from spin → mix → reward.

-- Make ingredients feel tactile, rewarding, and alive through lighting and motion.
+- Make ingredients feel rewarding and exciting through clear, engaging interactions.

 - Build flexible UI components that could scale as a real, game ready system.